Friday, October 3, 2025

 in the name of our neighborhood church.

-he wanted the bat to make contact. but of the things my father
+who also played the game.–– but of the things my father

 didn’t do with me, I’ve also not done with my son.